Mexia Supermarket: Aftermath

 Ten vendors removed salvageable items, such as soda machines and cash registers, from the store around November 23.
 However, due to the conditions inside the store, none of the food could be recovered, even including the canned goods.
 Svacina said of this: "Those canned goods were covered in bacteria and stuff.
 Even if we went in there, got through the cleaning process, there is no way they could sanitize them and guarantee someone couldn't get sick."

 On the afternoon of December 9, a meeting was held between city staff members and residents regarding the Mexia Supermarket.
 Although the building's disinfection was completed on November 30, officials said during the week of December 9 that "foul odors persist."

-After a short period of vacancy, the property was bought by a local, independent market named Terry's Mart in 2005 '.
+After a short period of vacancy, the property was bought by a supermarket chain spanning Oklahoma and Texas named Terry's Mart in 2005.
 After a few years of ownership, Terry's Mart (then changed to 'Terry's El Mariachi Market') left the property, resulting in vacancy aside from the XL Parts auto parts store controlling part of the asset.
-The supermarket was sold to "Cross Family Trust", a company most likely related to real estate and holdings.
+The supermarket was sold to "Cross Family Trust", a trust.
 In 2016, part of the property was bought by a Family Dollar market.
 Between 2017 and 2018 the store became a Dollar General and an auto parts store called "XL Parts".
 The Dollar General closed in late 2025.
-Currently, the part previously owned by Dollar General is available for lease.

 On January 26, 2010, the store was featured in an episode of Life After People, a television series in which experts speculate about what would happen if humans suddenly disappeared.
-The episode, titled "The Last Supper," was based on what would happen to humanity's food supply.
-The footage from inside the store featured in the episode had been previously considered lost media, and was part of a much larger quantity of footage filmed inside the store during the clean-up.
-Further footage was discovered in July 2025, sourced from B-roll and newsreels.
-The supermarket and the story of its cleanup is a popular subject for horror YouTubers.
+The episode, titled "The Last Supper", was based on what would happen to humanity's food supply.
+The footage from inside the store featured in the episode had been previously presumed lost and was part of a much larger quantity of footage filmed inside the store during the clean-up.
+Further footage was discovered in July 2025, sourced from B-roll and newsreels from KXAS-TV.